 If doctors need more information about your abnormal heart rhythm, they may do:

-Electrophysiologic testing is like cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more .
+Electrophysiologic testing is like cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more .
 Doctors insert a thin flexible tube (catheter) into a large blood vessel (for example, one in your leg) and thread it up into your heart.
 The catheter has electrodes on its tip that record your heart's electrical activity from the inside.
 The catheter can also stimulate your heart electrically to see how it responds.

 How do doctors treat abnormal heart rhythms?